Baltimore Stallions: In the end

-After the 1995 season, the CFL decided to disband three of its five American franchises and return to its traditional east–west divisional alignment for the 1996 season.
+After the 1995 season, the CFL decided to disband three of its five American franchises and return to its traditional East–West divisional alignment for the 1996 season.
 The two remaining American teams, Baltimore and San Antonio, were to be placed in the CFL's East Division.

 However, this strategy collapsed on the week of the South Division final, when longtime Cleveland Browns owner Art Modell announced he would be moving his team to Baltimore.
 Speros had initially not believed the rumors of Modell courting Baltimore when they cropped up in September.
+However, when it emerged that Modell was in talks with state and local officials, Speros began scouting out cities for a possible move.

-However, as soon as the move was announced, local support for the Stallions dried up almost overnight.
-The loss of support was so dramatic that the Stallions were forced to basically give away tickets for the South Division final.
-The Grey Cup victory celebration at Inner Harbor went almost unnoticed in the local media, although a few local dignitaries such as Mayor Kurt Schmoke attended.
+This proved prescient; as soon as the move was announced, local support for the Stallions dried up almost overnight, with fans switching virtually en masse to the NFL.
+It quickly became apparent that most Stallions fans had only supported the CFL out of resentment towards the NFL, or even just as a means of pressuring the NFL to return.
+Whatever the case, the loss of support was so dramatic that the Stallions were forced to basically give away tickets for the South Division final.
+Even the Grey Cup victory celebration at Inner Harbor went almost unnoticed in the local media and the press, despite a few local dignitaries such as Mayor Kurt Schmoke attending.